 Silhouette is an important tool used in logo design as it helps to create a recognizable and memorable design.
 Silhouette involves eliminating all unnecessary details from a design, leaving only the essential elements that will help to create an iconic logo.
 By using silhouettes, designers are able to create bold and dynamic designs that stand out from the competition.

 08. Create a logo

-The platform uses AI to guide you step-by-step.
+The platform uses AI to guide you step-by-step (see our guide on best AI logo generators for more AI uses).
 The process begins by asking you questions similar to what we’ve covered above, prompting you to enter your business name, describe your brand identity and define its style and personality.
 After that, it will generate a group of results which you can choose from and edit for further customization.